 Erb described the six pit bulls as "house dogs" that were well cared for and even micro-chipped for identification.
 "They were spoiled rotten," Erb said.
 "They were not neglected in any way."
 The door of the house had one sign that read "Beware of dog," and another saying that in the case of fire, rescuers should save the six dogs inside.
 It listed their names: Paige, Peaches, Maggie, Satan, Bear, and Jade, as clearly the lives of Erb's dogs outweigh the lives of human beings.

 In an incident described as a pit bull "brutally attacking" and killing Christine Staab, and police officers being forced to shoot the animal so that it would release its grip on the victim's neck, Staab's step-father Thomas Fowler denounced Staab on local TV and said that two of the family's six pit bulls were doing "what comes naturally to a dog."
 Fowler said the pit bull, Jade, was only protecting his wife who was trying to take back a set of keys from Christine.

 It is not natural for a dog to kill a person during a family argument.Troubled and allegedly drug addicted 37-year old Christine Staab was mauled to death by her mother and step-father's pit bulls right in front of their very eyes.
-The scene must have been horrific: A pit bull locked onto Staab's throat shaking it vigorously back and forth, blood spewing everywhere…blood gurgling cries must have been heard.
+The scene must have been horrific: A pit bull locked onto Staab's throat shaking it vigorously back and forth, blood spewing everywhere.
 At his first chance, however, Fowler defended his pit bulls "all of whom he says were friendly, nonaggressive pets" and hopes to have the four dogs returned to him.

 02/20/10: Police Shoot Dogs; Can't Save Victim